tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 to Attain all 5 Dots.
 The effects of this Background stack atop any Dots in Domain dedicated to Security.

-**<u>...and Downtime:</u>**\
+**...and Downtime:**\
-<u>Appropriate Backgrounds apply to your Downtime rolls.
+Appropriate Backgrounds apply to your Downtime rolls.
 Only 1 Background applies at a time.
 Only one Difficulty Reduction applies at a time, regardless of source.
 Backgrounds of 1 provide nothing.
 Backgrounds of 2&3 provide 1 die.
 A Background of 4 gives 2 dice.
 A Background of 5 gives 3 Dice.
-Cult must be applied as one of the Backgrounds it functions as, thus 2 Dots of Cult can’t be applied to any Downtime roll.</u>
+Cult must be applied as one of the Backgrounds it functions as, thus 2 Dots of Cult can’t be applied to any Downtime roll.

 ### **18. Experience Points**